rfinnie/2ping/doc/2ping.md

 :   Specify a timeout, in seconds, before `2ping` exits regardless of how many pings have been sent or received.
     Due to blocking, this may occur up to one second after the deadline specified.

-    `2ping`-specific notes: This option behaves slightly differently from `ping`.
-    If both *-c* and *-w* are specified, satisfaction of *-c* will cause an exit first.

 `2ping`-specific options:

--h, --help
+--help, -h
 :   Print a synposis and exit.

--4, --ipv4
+--ipv4, -4
 :   Limit binds to IPv4.
     In client mode, this forces resolution of dual-homed hostnames to the IPv4 address.
-    (Without *-4* or *-6*, the first result will be used as specified by your operating system, usually the AAAA address on IPv6-routable machines, or the A address on IPv4-only machines.)
+    (Without *--ipv4* or *--ipv6*, the first result will be used as specified by your operating system, usually the AAAA address on IPv6-routable machines, or the A address on IPv4-only machines.)
-    In listener mode, this filters out any non-IPv4 *-I* binds, either through hostname resolution or explicit passing.
+    In listener mode, this filters out any non-IPv4 *--interface-address* binds, either through hostname resolution or explicit passing.

--6, --ipv6
+--ipv6, -6
 :   Limit binds to IPv6.
     In client mode, this forces resolution of dual-homed hostnames to the IPv6 address.
     (Without *-4* or *-6*, the first result will be used as specified by your operating system, usually the AAAA address on IPv6-routable machines, or the A address on IPv4-only machines.)
-    In listener mode, this filters out any non-IPv6 *-I* binds, either through hostname resolution or explicit passing.
+    In listener mode, this filters out any non-IPv6 *--interface-address* binds, either through hostname resolution or explicit passing.

 --auth=*key*
 :   Set a shared key, send cryptographic hashes with each packet, and require cryptographic hashes from peer packets signed with the same shared key.